 Source - Electronic Press Kit

-Source recently finished their second album "Totality" with producer ulrich wild (deftones, pantera, dethklok, white zombie) and is slated to release fall of 2018.
+Source recently finished their second album "Totality" with producer ulrich wild (deftones, pantera, dethklok, white zombie) and will be released March 1st 2019.
 "Totality" brings a more refined and evolved sound from Source which is sure to please progressive rock and metal fans alike.

 Music Video for "The Serpent" from the debut album "Return To Nothing"